 On the other hand, if you are doing one or both of the above actions, then AWESOME!
-You are a great doctor and do not read any farther.
+You are a great doctor and do not read any further.

 When it comes to client education information about post-surgical care and physical rehabilitation, TopDog Health & Rehabilitation is your source for this information.
-TopDog Home Rehabilitation Guides: The Step-by-Step Guide to Home Therapy for Pet Owners are detailed instructions which are packaged in a simple to follow and easy to understand format.
+TopDog Home Rehabilitation Guides: The Step-by-Step Guide to Home Therapy for Pet Owners are detailed instructions that are packaged in a simple-to-follow and easy-to-understand format.
 These rehabilitation guides are available for purchase and distribution to your clients.

 Listen to me: Your clients want more.
-In fact, they expect more, and they definitely deserve more, especially when they are paying premium prices for these major orthopedic surgeries.
+They expect more, and they deserve more, especially when they are paying premium prices for these major orthopedic surgeries.

 Unfortunately, your clients are still forced to go on the internet to get this information, which should have been provided by you in the first place.

-To this day, it amazes me that we as veterinarians are so comfortable telling our clients that their dog has a 50% chance of blowing the opposite ACL within a one year time period.
+To this day, it amazes me that we as veterinarians are so comfortable telling our clients that their dog has a 50% chance of blowing the opposite ACL within one year.
 Has anyone made the connection that this is because these dogs are not fully recovering from the first surgically-repaired leg the way they should be?
 Since the inception of TopDog Rehabilitation, we have seen thousands of post-ACL patients.
-Out of these thousands of dogs, we have only see seven of them rupture their other ACL after going through our entire post-op therapy program.
+Out of these thousands of dogs, we have only seen seven of them rupture their other ACL after going through our entire post-op therapy program.
 Interesting, right?